Should you keep your money in Israel?

 The information contained in this article is for general educational purposes and should never be viewed as specific investment, tax, or legal advice or a recommendation of any platform or service.

-If you haven’t yet moved to Israel, this article isn’t likely to be relevant at this time.
-This post will also not be pertinent to retirement accounts.
-If you made Aliyah with a US IRA or 401k it is almost always the best option to keep these accounts at a US brokerage.
-Moving these funds to Israel will likely lead to significant tax ramifications and eliminate your ability to enjoy tax-deferred growth.
-Similarly, as tempting as it might be move your Israeli pension or Keren Hishtalmut to a commision-free US brokerage, it can’t be done.
+If you haven’t yet moved to Israel, this article may not be relevant to you—at least not yet.
+This post also does not apply to retirement accounts.
+If you made Aliyah with a U.S.-based IRA or 401(k), it is almost always best to keep these accounts with a U.S. brokerage.
+Transferring them to Israel could result in significant tax consequences and eliminate the benefit of tax-deferred growth.

-Step 1: Summarizing some of the top investing platforms
+Step 1: Overview of the top investing platforms

-Now that you have a basic understanding of the key players, move on to step 2 to start identify which option is best for you.
+Now that you have a basic understanding of the key players, move on to Step 2 to begin identifying which platform best suits your needs.

 Step 2: Answer these key questions

-• Are you in your first 10 years after Aliyah?
-If so, buying investments outside of Israel is generally preferable.
+• Are you within your first 10 years after making Aliyah?

-• Do you maintain a US address & US phone number?
+• Do you maintain a U.S. address and U.S. phone number?

-• How much money are you looking to get started investing with?
+• How much money are you planning to invest to start with?

-• How many shares (stocks, bonds, ETFs, etc.) do you plan on buying/selling each month?
+Roughly how many investments (stocks, ETFs, bonds, etc.) do you plan to buy or sell each month?

 Step 3: Determine which factors apply to you